Joseph John Issa: Early life and education

-He graduated in 1988 and Valedictorian Cum Laude with a number of awards, including the youngest resident Jamaican to become a Certified Public Accountant (CPA).

-Upon returning home from university, he joined SuperClubs Resorts, which his father had started in the early 1980s.
+Issa graduated in 1988 from Holy Cross, cum laude, as valedictorian with membership in Phi Beta Kappa, Alpha Sigma Nu, and Omicron Delta Epsilon.
+Upon returning home from college, he joined SuperClubs Resorts, which his father had started in the early 1980s.

 Career

 Issa started work as the purchasing manager at the Grand Lido Negril in Negril, Jamaica, one of SuperClubs chain of resorts.
 He became resident manager of the hotel a year later.
 During the next three years, Issa helped to reorganize the hotel as a resort for romantic vacations and honeymooners.

 In 1991, he assumed the position of general manager of Couples Hotel, the first to be established as an all-inclusive by his father in 1978 when Issa was 12 years old.
 He oversaw the refurbishment of the hotel.
 Issa was moved to the money-losing Grand Lido San Souci, which he made profitable within six months.

 In 1995, Issa was promoted to President of Development and Special Projects in the corporate office, a position in which he was involved in developing the various brands, including the establishment of new properties.
 He was subsequently promoted to Senior VP of Sales in 1996, and initiated a customer satisfaction program which led to increased bookings and sustained brand loyalty through repeat visits.

-In 1999, when Issa became executive vice oresident, he instituted marketing programmes, including the establishment of a new website to take reservations online 24/7, which led to higher occupancy levels.
+In 1999, when Issa became executive vice president, he instituted marketing programmes, including the establishment of a new website to take reservations online 24/7, which led to higher occupancy levels.
 He remained at the helm of SuperClubs until 2003, when he left to concentrate his own business, the Cool Group of Companies trading as Cool Corp.